-Scientists discovered when we listen to music, our brain releases hits of dopamine, and literally stimulate a “feel good” experience.
+Scientists discovered when we listen to music, our brain releases a hit of dopamine, and literally stimulate a “feel good” experience.
 But you knew that.

 Scientists have proven what we’ve experienced all along.
 A gratitude mindset measurably improves self-esteem, mental “grit” and enhanced physical health.